isomerpages/moe-zhonghuasec/_departments/Student Development/Student Leadership.md

 <img src="/images/student%20leadership%207.jpg" style="width:65%">

 Every year, monitors will embark on a meaningful enrichment activity where they learn the importance of empathy, a critical skill for leaders.
-They will experience it first-hand by participating in the programme _Dialogue in the Dark_ which seeks to raise awareness about the visually impaired in Singapore.
+They will experience it first-hand by participating in the programme _Dialogue in the Dark_, which seeks to raise awareness about the visually impaired in Singapore.
 In addition, they will also be trained as Peer Support leaders to promote a culture of care and inclusivity in the classroom.

 **5) Cohort Leadership Training (for all Sec 1** **– 3** **students)**